Arduino-IRremote/Arduino-IRremote/README.md

 ### Samsung, SamsungLG
 On a long press, the **SamsungLG protocol** does not repeat its frame, it sends a special short repeat frame.

-## Unknown protocol
-Use the **ReceiveDemo example** to print out all informations about your IR protocol.<br/>
-The **ReceiveDump example** gives you more information but has bad repeat detection.

-If your protocol seems not to be supported by this library, you may try the [IRMP library](https://github.com/IRMP-org/IRMP), which especially supports manchester protocols much better.

 ## RAM usage of different protocols
 The `RAW_BUFFER_LENGTH` determines the length of the **byte buffer** where the received IR timing data is stored before decoding.<br/>
 **100** is sufficient for standard protocols **up to 48 bits**, with 1 bit consisting of one mark and space.